bioint/MetisFL/examples/quickstart-pytorch/README.md

 # MetisFl Quikstart: Pytorch

 This example shows how to use MetisFL to train a Pytorch model in a simulated federated learning setting using MetisFL.
-This guide describes the main steps and the full scripts can be found in the [examples/quickstart-pytorch](https://github.com/NevronAI/metisfl/tree/main/examples/quickstart-pytorch) directory.
+The guide describes the main steps and the full scripts can be found in the [examples/quickstart-pytorch](https://github.com/NevronAI/metisfl/tree/main/examples/quickstart-pytorch) directory.

 ## Prerequisites